 Our Analysis and Hands-on Test Results

-This product earned an 8 of 10 for health, which is the high score for the metric.
+The Kirkland diaper earned a 6 of 10 for leakage, which is the average score for the group.

 — Juliet Spurrier, MD & Wendy Schmitz